 The aging population of the world poses major concerns to governments and healthcare facilities since it will increase the demand for healthcare services and increase the burden on our healthcare systems.
 One strategy to prevent the elderly from requiring healthcare services is by implementing prevention and detection technologies in the homes of the group most at risk.
 [3] The necessary technologies vary from household to household, but the primary cause of injury-related death for the elderly is from falls.

 Falling down is such a scary situation for the elderly to be in due to the lack of options.
-If an elderly person is living alone and falls down, more often than not they won’t be able to get back up to call for help.
+If an elderly person is living alone and falls, often they will not be able to get back up to call for help.
 As falling is the primary cause of injury-related death for elders, much research has gone human fall detection and prevention.
 Several works that appear in the literature offer different approaches to detect human falls.
 At their core, the two main detection styles are “environmental” (e.g., infrared sensors, pressure, microphones, and cameras) if they are placed in the environment or “wearable” (e.g., accelerometers) [3].

 Both methods of detection have their own drawbacks but regardless of the detection method chosen, the need still exists.
 The approach presented in this journal by Diego Droghini, Daniele Ferretti, Emanuele Principi, Stefano Squartini, and Francesco Piazza uses a combination of the template matching approach we incorporated into our project and a sound-based element that listens to the room waiting to hear a loud thud that sounds different from the normal sounds that you could expect to hear in day-to-day activities.
 I personally like this approach as it adds an extra layer of security to the system.
 By using template-matching algorithms in combination with sound detection, you can root out many of the false positives that using one or the other would create.
 As described in the journal, their team of developers used templates of many false positions to balance out the templates of falls just like we did; however, they went on to create sound bites from general day-to-day activities that would not be considered falls and then included sound bites of actual falls which helps the system differentiate between the normal sounds and an actual fall.
 So, while the methods of detection were completely different, the approach to making them was the exact same and when used in conjunction with one another, there are much less false positives thrown.

-Kyle Lepine
+iot fall detection

+As technology has evolved it has increasing made its way into our homes.
+Through IoT (internet of things) we have now have the capabilities of transforming a home into personalized smart sanctuary.
+These smart homes will be able to use smart devices to directly to help people prone to fall accidents and injuries.
+Every year over 30% people over the age of 65 experience a fall.
+A fall detection system in smart home devices could drastically improve the lives and safety of our seniors.
+Our system using fall templates could be used with smart home devices such as security cameras commonly sold at big retailers.
+These cameras could be connected to an overall security system or to a Google Home or Amazon Alexa.
+Template matching could help identify falls using these smart cameras and call for help in the event of a fall to help prevent more life threating injuries from occurring.